-"... conflicts with the United States constitution’s guarantees of equal protection and due process. ...
+"... conflicts with the United States constitution’s guarantees of equal protection and due process [within its 14th Amendment]. ...
 Because Plaintiffs have shown that Texas' same-sex marriage ban violates their equal protection rights, the law is unconstitutional. ...
 This Court finds that by declaring existing, lawful same-sex marriages [solemnized out of state] void and denying married couples the rights, responsibilities and benefits of marriage, Texas denies same-sex couples who have been married in other states their due process. ..."

 "The Court finds that Article 1, Section 32 of the Texas Constitution and corresponding provision of the Texas Family Code are unconstitutional.
 These texas laws deny Plaintiffs access to the institution of marriage and its numerous rights, privileges and responsibility for the sole reason that Plaintiffs wish to be married to a person of the same sex.
 The Court finds this denial violates Plaintiffs' equal protection and due process rights under the Fourteenth Amendment to the United States Constitution."

-Judge Garcia stayed his ruling pending a possible appeal by the state to the U.S. 5th Circuit Court of Appeals.
+Judge Garcia stayed his ruling pending a probable appeal by the state to the U.S. 5th Circuit Court of Appeals.